Materials-Consortia/OPTIMADE/optimade.rst

   The :field:`links` field SHOULD include the following links objects:

-  - **self**: a links object giving the URL from which the response was obtained.
   - **describedby**: a links object giving the URL for a schema that describes the response.
     The URL SHOULD resolve into a JSON formatted response returning a JSON object with top level :field:`$schema` and/or :field:`$id` fields that can be used by the client to identify the schema format.